vishalp9758/snowflake-streaming-api-python/README.md

 Connect to your Snowflake account using Snowpark and validate that all the records from the source MySQL table were successfully ingested into the destination table in Snowflake.

 <img width="468" alt="image" src="https://github.com/vishalp9758/snowflake-streaming-api-python/assets/121073802/5869c72f-bdc5-4cfe-bf79-3fa7b667e54e">

+#### Step 9: Transform the raw data and create gold tables using Snowpark: